Patent-similarity/patent-similarity/docs/findings/phase1_findings.md

 **Important caveat:** these pairs were selected by browsing patents *already inside* the built 10,000-patent corpus, not chosen independently beforehand and then checked for presence.
 All 6 were confirmed present (6/6), but this was close to guaranteed by construction — it is not strong evidence that the retrieval system can find genuinely known-similar patents from an independent source.
 If a stronger validation signal is needed, eval pairs should be re-selected from an external source, prior to and independent of corpus inspection.

+Key findings of Phase 1
+Corpus: 10,000 G06T (computer vision) patents, 2015–2025, from USPTO Bulk Data Directory (PatentsView API blocked by ID.me verification, pivoted to bulk TSV downloads)
+Schema: patent_id, title, abstract, cpc_subclass, claims_text, claims_status, abstract_status, filing_date in SQLite
+Claims completeness: 7,063/10,000 (70.6%) — root-caused via hypothesis elimination to a genuine USPTO bulk-data gap concentrated in 2015–2021 (50–92% missing per year), while 2022–2025 is ~98–100% complete; corpus sampling weighted toward recent years accordingly
+Abstract completeness: 9,755/10,000 (97.55%) — 245 confirmed clean NULLs, no data quality ambiguity
+Independent vs. dependent claims: correctly distinguished via the dependent column (NaN = independent), verified against real claim text, not assumed
+Known limitation (unresolved): subgroup-level CPC stratification not yet implemented — corpus is representative across years but not verified across G06T subtypes

+##Decision Made

+Keep the current 6 pairs as an initial smoke test, but flag them as weak validation — re-select independently-sourced pairs before final validation if stronger evidence is needed.
+Reason: The 6 pairs were selected by browsing patents already inside the built corpus, not chosen independently beforehand.
+Their presence in the corpus (6/6) was close to guaranteed, not a real test of retrieval quality.

+Missing abstracts (245/10,000)

+Answer: Keep them in the corpus with abstract_status = 'missing', and let Phase 2 fall back to title-only embedding for those specific patents in Stage 1.
+Reason: Excluding them shrinks the corpus for no real gain — 245 patents (2.45%) is small, and title-only embedding is a legitimate degraded-but-usable fallback rather than losing the patents entirely.

+CPC subgroup stratification (the new one your partner raised)

+Answer: Not yet fixed.
+Pipeline currently stratifies by year only; cpc_group exists in the raw data but isn't used.
+A fix exists but hasn't been run.
+Reason: This is genuinely unresolved — don't write it as decided.

 ## Open questions for partner sign-off

 1. **Date range narrowing (2011–2026 → 2015–2025):** 2011–2014 claims files repeatedly failed to download from USPTO's bulk directory.
 Proceeded without them rather than continuing to retry — this was a unilateral call, not a joint decision.
 Needs explicit sign-off, or a decision to retry those years.